sethupathib/vsdGraphExtractor/README.md

  - Random Graph Generator (This is important for testing the algorithm)
  - To know more about bridges and articulation points in a graph.
  - I need to solve a lot of problems and get to know about some advanced concepts like Dynamic Programming and Memoization applied on graphs.
+ - Running ALIGN on the reference designs and getting a functionally correct and DRC clean layout.

 ## Note